NickTomlin/nicktomlin.github.io/about.md

 permalink: /about/
 ---

-I am a full stack engineer at [Braintree](https://braintreepayments.com); I try to write poetry in my spare time.
+I am a full stack engineer who is passionate about product focused engineering.
+I try to write poetry in my spare time.

 ### You can find me on: